devHudi/gatsby-starter-hoodie/contents/posts/writing-guide/index.md

 ### 1-3.
 Writing markdown

-If you have written a Frontmatter, you can write your markdown document under it.
-Hoodie supports most Markdown syntax.
+If you have written a Frontmatter, you can write your markdown document under it. gatsby-starter-hoodie supports most Markdown syntax.
 To learn more about Markdown syntax, see the [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) documentation on GitHub.

 ## 2. Syntax Highlighting & Katex